BioMedAI-UCSC/InverseSR/README.md

 ```

 ## Running InverseSR
 We have given an example of ground truth high-resolution MRI `./inputs/ur_IXI022-Guys-0701-T1.nii.gz`.
-The code of generating low-resolution MRI is contained in the code.
+The code of generating low-resolution MRI is contained.
+Please download the Brain LDM parameters `ddpm` and `decoder` from [here](https://drive.google.com/drive/folders/110l68um6gUJzECIv0AyF-4Fcw0rrQgA9?usp=drive_link) into the InverseSR folder.
 Commands and parameters to run **InverseSR** can be found in `job_script/InverseSR(ddim).sh` and `job_script/InverseSR(decoder).sh` file.

 ## Data Preparation